Samuel L. Jackson: 1988–1993: Rise to prominence

+1994–1998: Career breakthrough

 After a turn as the criminal Big Don in 1993's True Romance—written by Quentin Tarantino and directed by Tony Scott—Tarantino asked Jackson to play Jules Winnfield in Pulp Fiction (1994).
 Jackson was surprised to learn that the part had been specifically written for him: "To know that somebody had written something like Jules for me.
 I was overwhelmed, thankful, arrogant—this whole combination of things that you could be, knowing that somebody's going to give you an opportunity like that."
 Pulp Fiction, Jackson's thirtieth film, made him internationally recognized and he received praise from critics.
 Entertainment Weekly wrote: "As superb as Travolta, Willis, and Keitel are, the actor who reigns over Pulp Fiction is Samuel L. Jackson.
 He just about lights fires with his gremlin eyes and he transforms his speeches into hypnotic bebop soliloquies."
 For the Academy Awards, Miramax Films pushed for, and received, the Best Supporting Actor nomination for Jackson.
 He also received a Golden Globe nomination and won the BAFTA Award for Best Supporting Role.

 After Pulp Fiction, Jackson received multiple scripts to review: "I could easily have made a career out of playing Jules over the years.
 Everybody's always sending me the script they think is the new Pulp Fiction."
 With a succession of poor-performing films such as Kiss of Death, The Great White Hype, and Losing Isaiah, Jackson began to receive poor reviews from critics who had praised his performance in Pulp Fiction.
-This ended with his involvement in the two box-office successes, Die Hard with a Vengeance, starring alongside Bruce Willis in the third installment of the Die Hard series; and A Time to Kill, where he played a father put on trial for killing two men who raped his daughter.
+This ended with his involvement in two box-office successes: Die Hard with a Vengeance, in which he starred alongside Bruce Willis in the third installment of the Die Hard series; and A Time to Kill, where he played a father put on trial for killing two men who raped his daughter.
 For A Time to Kill, Jackson earned an NAACP Image for Best Supporting Actor in a Motion Picture and a Golden Globe nomination for a Best Supporting Actor.